 - Changing work hours and break times or modifying shifts;

 - Allowing a worker to transfer to another location or building or permitting telecommuting;

 - Accompanying the survivor to or from public transport or an automobile; and

 - Giving security or a receptionist a description or a photograph of the alleged perpetrator and instructions on what to do if they show up at the job site.

 If documentation is required to obtain an accommodation, consider accepting the most general verification possible in order to protect privacy and safety concerns.

-If it is necessary to disclose information to other employees in order to implement an accommodation, obtain the advanced informed consent of the employee experiencing violence and limit disclosure to a “need-to-know” basis.
-In order to limit disclosure to other employees, consider designating a specific human resources professional or other manager to respond to all domestic and sexual violence and stalking matters, and also administer safety planning, threat assessment, accommodations, leave, absence, and other related issues.
+If it is necessary to disclose information to other workers in order to implement an accommodation, obtain the advanced informed consent of the worker experiencing violence and limit disclosure to a “need-to-know” basis.
+In order to limit disclosure to other workers, consider designating a specific human resources professional or other manager to respond to all domestic and sexual violence and stalking matters, and also administer safety planning, threat assessment, accommodations, leave, absence, and other related issues.